![]() |

 ![]() The Project Library of brief briefings ![]() ![]() ![]() |

 As you'll see from the Bishops' Briefing documents library (left and below), the OpenBooks Project is my unique, long-running and eyebrow-raising contribution to the understanding of financial transparency & accountability today in Catholic parishes and dioceses - mostly in the UK but reaching far and wide.
 A sort of one-person synod, you might say.
-As a non-academic and independent pew-based explorer, I've had the aim of helping make sure that "The Books" are open to those who fund much of them.
-That millions of quid given by parishioners get a proper pro quo.
-The main research resource for me has been open and free - the contents of 1800+ websites - mostly UK parishes, but including all UK dioceses and most bishop's conferences worldwide.
-Plus many of the synodal pathway reports from parishes, diocesan and national syntheses, and the Vatican publications.
-So you can have a look for yourself.

 They've been combed for evidence of the appreciation and observance of the 1983 Code of Canon Law 1287 §2.
-This requires parish priests to provide reports on parish finances to their parishioners - not just to the bishop as c1287 §1 and UK charity law demand.
+This requires parish priests to provide reports on parish finances to their parishioners - not just to the bishop and diocese as c1287 §1 and UK charity law demand.
 It was a completely new duty for the clergy and right of the laity in the spirit of Vatican II - created and painstakingly honed by experts right from the start of revising the 1917 Code, and then affirmed worldwide.

-So it was no surprise to find concerns about transparency and accountability surfacing in the 2022 Synodal Pathway parish reports, diocesan and national syntheses - and the first report from the Synod itself.
+So it was no surprise to find concerns about transparency and accountability surfacing in the 2022-4 Synodal Pathway parish reports, diocesan and national syntheses - and the 2023 and 2024 reports from the Synod itself.
 The Project shows that it's possible to answer these with simple actions - and intentions.
-There's a library of OpenBooks Project briefings for bishops - and anyone else You'll find this on a separate page - with PDFs on:

-Hugh Gibbons Creator, Conductor and, ahem, Expostulator of The OpenBooks Project |
+With all best wishes Hugh Gibbons Creator, Conductor and, ahem, Expostulator of The OpenBooks Project |

 |